Dan Ariely Interview — A Primer on Behavioral Economics

-Dan Ariely is one of the most perceptive researchers in the newly emerging field of behavioral economics.
-Bypassing the conventional wisdom of standard economics about what humans, as rational utility maximizers, ought to do, Ariely employs innovative social psychological experiments to uncover what humans actually do.
-He finds that human behavior departs from standard economic theory in systematic and predictable ways, a finding he explores at length in his two popular-level books: Predictably Irrational and The Upside of Irrationality.
+Dan Ariely is one of the most insightful researchers in the emerging field of behavioral economics.
+Sidestepping the conventional wisdom of standard economics about what humans, conceived as rational utility maximizers, ought to do, Ariely employs ingenious social psychological experiments to uncover what humans actually do.
+He finds that human behavior departs from standard economic theory in systematic and predictable ways, a finding he explores at length in several popular-level books (see below).

-In commenting on this interview, Prof. Ariely remarked, “These are some of the best questions I ever got — thanks.”
+SuperScholar, which conducted an interview with Ariely in 2011, has graciously allowed TheBestSchools.org to reprint it here.
+In commenting on this interview, Prof. Ariely remarked, "These are some of the best questions I ever got—thanks."

 Dan Ariely Interview